 To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorized use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal requirements.
 We will only keep your personal information for as long as it is reasonably necessary, taking into consideration our need to answer queries or resolve problems, provide improved and new products and services and comply with legal requirements under applicable law(s).
 After this period, your personal information will be deleted from all systems in Chr.
 Hansen.

 9. Disclosures of your personal data

 Sometimes we may have to share your personal data with internal and/or external third parties.
 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.
-A list of third-party service providers and their locations are available upon request.
+A list of third-party service providers and their locations is available upon request.

-10. Your data - Your rights
+10. Your data - your rights

 If you wish to exercise any of the rights set out below, please contact us at email@example.com.

 - Request access to your personal data (commonly known as a “data subject access request”).